AlexeyStolyarov/django-asterisk/README.md

 - Restfull API with key authentification.

 ## stack used:
-- Resis: messaging subsistem used for asyncronous interaction with AMI interface.
+- Redis: messaging subsystem used for asyncronous interaction with AMI interface.
 - Django
 - SQLite database.